Cecil Morgan – basketball

 Dad’s failing health caused by congestive heart failure was always in my thoughts during these football excursions.
 He tired quickly, but for a son worried about losing his father, tailgating became therapeutic.

-I reveled at the young spirit that resided inside my father on game day.
+On game day, I reveled in the young spirit that resided inside my father.
 Sad eyes caused by health issues changed to eyes full of joy and a smile as expansive as a Cheshire cat.

-Dad passed away in 2004.
-His old tailgate buddy, Cecil Morgan, passed away recently.
-It saddened my heart to read the news of Mr. Morgan's passing, but memories of the friendship forged between my father and Cecil Morgan left me with a permanent smile that I still carry in my heart.
-The photo below is of my dad and Cecil Morgan sharing tailgate fellowship.
+Dad passed away in 2004, and his old tailgate buddy, Cecil Morgan, passed away recently.
+It saddened my heart to read the news of Mr. Morgan’s passing, but memories of the friendship forged between my father and Cecil Morgan left me with a permanent smile that I still carry in my heart.
+The photo below is of my dad and Cecil Morgan sharing a tailgate fellowship.

-Cecil was a Longhorn basketball player during the 1950s who became a huge UT Longhorn Brand builder after graduating from Texas.
+Cecil was a Longhorn basketball player in the 1950s who became a huge promoter of the UT Longhorn Brand after graduating from Texas.

 In honor of Sports Illustrated’s 60th anniversary, SI.com republished an article written on November 11th, 1963, called “The Disciples Of St. Darrell On A Wild Weekend.”
 Sports writer Dan Jenkins returns to his home state and tags along with some die-hard fans engaged in a weekend of partying and pigskin watching.
 Cecil Morgan was one of the DKR disciples in Dan Jenkins’s story.
 Both are now gone, but their legacy lives on.